-- The individual's name, title, organization, and mailing address
+- The recommender's name, title, organization and mailing address

 - The length of time the recommender has known the applicant

-- The role or capacity of their interaction
+- The recommender's role or capacity in their interaction with the applicant

-Qualified applicants will be asked to come to campus for a personal admission interview.
+Qualified applicants will be selected for a personal admission interview.

 Detailed instructions are available in our online application.
-If you have any questions about the application process, please contact Sue Nartker at (216) 368-1943.
+If you have any questions about the application process, please contact Sue Nartker, managing director of the DM program, at 216.368.1943.